 In making an investment decision, you should rely only on the information contained in this Form 1-A and Offering Circular.
 The Company has not authorized anyone to provide you with information different from that contained in this Form 1-A and Offering Circular.
 We are offering to sell, and seeking offers to buy the Shares only in jurisdictions where offers and sales are permitted.
 You should assume that the information contained in this Form 1-A and Offering Circular is accurate only as of the date of this Form 1-A and Offering Circular, regardless of the time of delivery of this Form 1-A and Offering Circular.
 Our business, financial condition, results of operations, and prospects may have changed since that date.
 Statements contained herein as to the content of any agreements or other documents are summaries and, therefore, are necessarily selective and incomplete and are qualified in their entirety by the actual agreements or other documents.
-The Company will provide the opportunity to ask questions of and receive answers from the Company's management concerning terms and conditions of the Offering, the Company or any other relevant matters and any additional reasonable information to any prospective investor prior to the consummation of the sale of the Shares.
-This Form 1-A and Offering Circular do not purport to contain all of the information that may be required to evaluate the Offering and any recipient hereof should conduct its own independent analysis.
+The Company will provide the opportunity to ask questions of and receive answers from the Company's management concerning terms and conditions of the Offering, the Company or any other relevant matters and any additional reasonable information that may be required to evaluate the Offering and any recipient hereof should conduct its own independent analysis.
 The statements of the Company contained herein are based on information believed to be reliable.
 No warranty can be made as to the accuracy of such information or that circumstances have not changed since the date of this Form 1-A and Offering Circular at any time does not imply that the information contained herein is correct as of any time subsequent to the date of this Form 1-A and Offering Circular.
-This Form 1-A and Offering Circular are submitted in connection with the Offering described herein and may not be reproduced or used for any other purp
+This Form 1-A and Offering Circular are submitted in connection with the Offering described herein and may not be reproduced or used for any other purpose.